 How to control worms in horses

-What steps can be taken to prevent worm damage in horses?
+What steps can be taken to prevent worm damage?

-To control worms effectively, you need to focus on keeping pastures clean and using a targeted approach to deworming.
-This means that you test each horse, using a faecal egg count kit (available from your vet or providers like Westgate Labs) before making the decision to deworm them.
+To control worms effectively, you need to keep your horse’s pasture clean and use a targeted approach to deworming.
+This means that you test each horse before making the decision to deworm them.
 The test provides an estimate of how many parasite eggs the horse is shedding in its droppings to allow treatment of those horses who need it.
-Your vet or another Suitably Qualified Person (SQP) will then be able to advise on whether your horse needs treating and what they should be treated with.

-How does good pasture management help with worm control?
+How does pasture management help with worm control?

-- DO pick up droppings as this is a very efficient method of controlling parasitic worms.
+- DO pick up droppings: this is a very efficient method of controlling parasitic worms.

-- Droppings should be picked up at least twice weekly, particularly during warm weather, and should be removed completely away from all grazing areas.
+- Droppings should be picked up at least twice weekly, particularly during warm weather.

 - The muck heap must be located well away from areas where horses graze.

-- DO cross-graze with cattle or sheep: cattle and sheep act as ‘biological vacuum cleaners’, consuming equine parasite eggs and larvae as they graze.
-Most equine parasites cannot survive in cows and sheep, so cross-grazing helps to reduce pasture contamination.
+- DO cross-graze with cattle or sheep: they act as ‘biological vacuum cleaners’, consuming equine parasite eggs and larvae (most of which can’t survive in cows and sheep) as they graze.

-- If you are deliberately overstocking your grazing to aid in weight management then there is a need to pick up droppings more frequently in order to counteract this.
+- If you are deliberately overstocking your grazing to aid in weight management, droppings must be picked up more frequently to counteract this.

-- DO NOT harrow to spread droppings as harrowing just spreads the parasites around the entire pasture.
+- DO NOT harrow to spread droppings, as this just spreads the parasites around the entire pasture.

-- Make sure all the wormer goes down the horse’s throat – tilt the head up after you have given the wormer to stop them spitting it out.
+- Make sure all the wormer goes down the horse’s throat – tilt their head up after you have given the wormer to stop them spitting it out.

-- If the horse spits out even a small amount of the product the dose can be significantly lower than it ought to be, which increases the risk of resistance.
+- If your horse spits out even a small amount of the product the dose can be significantly lower than it ought to be, which increases the risk of resistance.

 - If you’re not confident worming your horse, enlist help from someone experienced.
 You can also practise with a clean, empty syringe to get your horse used to it.

-Are some horses more susceptible than others to suffering worm damage?
+Are some horses more susceptible to worm damage than others?